 In the social media world, advertising campaigns normally include a promotion or a lead magnet (a valuable piece of content, product or experience) that is used as a bait to attract participation.
 These are usually highly targeted to ensure that the right potential customers are drawn to the campaign.

-How Do You Track Social Media Marketing Success?
+Calibrate: How Do You Measure Social Media Performance?

-Thanks to the ever-growing basket of tools and apps available, you can easily track the performance of your social media campaigns on a single or multiple social media platforms.
+Thanks to the ever-growing basket of social media tools and apps available, you can easily track the performance of your social media campaigns on a single or multiple social media platforms.